calvinfeng/machine-learning-notebook/diffusion/variational_inference.md

         return logits
 ```

 The VAE has encoder and decoder.
 The encoder consumes an observable variable `x` vector and produces a latent variable `z` via reparametrization.
-We choose Gaussian distribution to be our $q(z \mid x)$ distribution.
+We choose Gaussian distribution to be our $$q(z \mid x)$$ distribution.

 **Why Reparametrization?**

 `z` is supposed to be sampled from a Gaussian distribution but gradient cannot flow through a `tf.random.normal` function.
 We need to reparametrize `z` such that the gradient is not dependent on `tf.random.normal`.

 We can generate a unit Gaussian from `tf.random.normal` and redefine `z` as follows.